Intrenion/Milcraft/doctrine/on-tactics.md

 Concentrate enough force at the most important point to overpower the enemy.

 **Outcome**
-Local superiority creates a strong chance of victory.
+Local superiority greatly increases the chance of victory.

 Chapter: Tactical Tenets - Mass